Statistical properties for mixing Markov chains with applications to dynamical systems: Mixing measures

 We begin with the intermediate property of mixing.

 \begin{definition} The system $(\Qop, m)$ is called mixing if $\forall\,\varphi\in C^0(\T^d)$, \end{definition}

-It is clear that the mixing of $(\Qop,m)$ implies the ergodicity of the measure preserving dynamical system $(f, \mu^\Z \times m)$, like the similar statement in dynamical systems.
-Moreover, mixing has some equivalent characterizations as follows.
+It is clear that the mixing of $(\Qop,m)$ implies the ergodicity of the measure preserving dynamical system $(f, \mu^\Z \times m)$.
+Moreover, as it will be seen below, if it holds, the convergence in Definition~\ref{def mixing} must be uniform in $\theta$.
+Furthermore, the mixing property can be characterized as follows (see~\cite[Theorem 2.3]{CDK-paper1} for the analogue characterization of ergodicity).